MaterializeInc/materialize/doc/user/content/sql/create-index.md

     For example, joining a view with unique keys against a second, where the join constraint uses foreign keys.

-When creating your own indexes, you can choose the indexed columns.
+When creating your own indexes, you can choose the indexed expressions.

 ### Memory footprint